Mission & History

 - Promoting education and continuous learning opportunities in HIV/AIDS care

-- Creating a dynamic network of regional and national support for members
+- Creating a dynamic network of regional and national support for members as well as networking opportunities at the international level

 - Providing regular forums to share innovative nursing practices